sq-encrypt - Man Page

 Examples

-Encrypt a file using a certificate
+Encrypt a file using a certificate.

-sq encrypt --recipient-file romeo.pgp message.txt
+sq encrypt --recipient-file romeo.pgp document.txt

-Encrypt a file creating a signature in the process
+Encrypt a file creating a signature in the process.

-sq encrypt --recipient-file romeo.pgp --signer-file juliet.pgp \
+sq encrypt --recipient-file romeo.pgp --signer-file \

 See Also